allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 ## Can we control the flow of tasks processing?

 Yes, throttling tasks consumption is supported by Cloud Tasks.
-For example, when creating a queue we can use the --max-concurrent-dispatches parameter to set the maximum number of concurrent tasks that Cloud Tasks allows to be dispatched for this queue.
+For example, when creating a queue we can use the `--max-concurrent-dispatches` parameter to set the maximum number of concurrent tasks that Cloud Tasks allows to be dispatched for this queue.
 After this threshold has been reached, Cloud Tasks stops dispatching tasks until the number of outstanding requests decreases.

-We can also use the --max-dispatches-per-second parameter to set the maximum rate at which tasks are dispatched from this queue.
+We can also use the `--max-dispatches-per-second` parameter to set the maximum rate at which tasks are dispatched from this queue.

-A third parameter, max_burst_size, is calculated by the system based on the value you set for max_dispatches_per_second.

 ## Can we control the retry of unprocessed tasks?